 01 of 25

-The Famous Donnell Pool
+The Modernist Donnell Pool

 Modern swimming pool design does not always mean that a pool was built recently or has all of the most high-tech features and materials.
-Modern pool design dates back to California in the 1930s, when wealthy movie stars were able to afford houses with landscaping that blended the indoor/outdoor lifestyle.
+Residential pool design dates back to California in the 1930s, when wealthy movie stars were able to afford houses with landscaping that blended the indoor/outdoor lifestyle.
 These early residential pools often reflected the home's architecture, complementing its design rather than competing or looking like a stand-alone feature.

 Along Came Gunite